NaMa1994/Berkley_Practice_Fall2024/GenerativeModels/readme.md

 The directory is organized by topic as follows:

 ### **1- Variational Autoencoders (VAEs)**
-Code implementation of VAEs, including network architecture, loss function, and training loop.
+Code implementation of Autoencoder and VAEs, including network architecture, loss function, and training loop.
 Example applications and reconstructions.

 ### **2- Generative Adversarial Networks (GANs)**